 This year will be one of royal celebration as Her Majesty the Queen marks 70 years as reigning monarch.
 As part of the Platinum Jubilee celebrations, towns across the UK were invited to bid for city status.

 Middlesbrough Council has led a bid to have the honour bestowed on our town.

-This is an exciting opportunity to show off Middlesbrough’s strengths and explain how city status would give us a boost for the future.
+Putting together a bid for city status has been an exciting opportunity to show off Middlesbrough’s strengths and explain how city status would give us a boost for the future.

 Government ministers will recommend which town or towns should be given the honour.
 The final decision is made by the Queen.

-It’s going to be a fun process.
+It’s been a fun process.